How To Finally Stop Procrastinating: Oliver Burkeman | E125

 TL;DR

-• Embracing our limitations and irrelevance paradoxically leads to greater satisfaction than constantly striving for optimization and external validation
+• Embracing our limitations and irrelevance paradoxically leads to greater fulfillment than chasing constant optimization

 Key Moments